mliebelt/pgn-viewer/plan.md

   * Disambiguation: is that necessary or not?
 Examples: Nd7, Ng8, move Nf6 is not clear.
     But when white pins the black Nd7, then Nf6 does not need disambiguation.
   * I have read that this depends on reading moves (more lax, that means there may be additional information there that is not needed, which is no error).
     Writing is more strict, and there disambiguation should only used if necessary, and only there.

+See the [PGN spec](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm) about details when generating PGN in comparison to reading PGN.

 #### Different move styles (working)